vives-project-xp/BachelorproefKiosk/README.md

  ![alt text](./screenshots/richting.png)

 - Game:
- There are a few fames to choose from
+ There are a few games to choose from
  ![alt text](./screenshots/Schermafbeelding%202024-04-24%20154005.png)

 ### Admin